 - Using special dust mite covers on bedding and aiming for indoor humidity levels of 35% to minimize dust mite exposure.

 - Eliminating food sources for cockroaches by using sealed food containers and regularly cleaning kitchen floors and surfaces.

 - Changing clothes and showering after you come inside if you’re allergic to pollen, and closing doors and windows when pollen counts are high.

-The good news is that today’s treatments for asthma and allergies — mainly medication and inhalers — are very effective.
+But is allergic asthma dangerous?
+The good news is that today’s allergic asthma treatments — mainly medication and inhalers — are very effective.

 “They’re relatively easy to use and have minimal side effects,” Dr. Purcell says.
-“When symptoms are more severe or do not respond to other measures, allergy shots (allergen immunotherapy) is very effective.”
+“When symptoms are more severe or don’t respond to other measures, allergy shots (allergen immunotherapy) is very effective.”

-Working with your doctor will help you find a treatment plan that works for you.
+Working with your doctor will help you find a treatment plan that’s right for you.